OpenNebula/docs/source/user/virtual_resource_management/img_guide.rst

 The IDs are assigned in the same order the disks were defined in the :ref:`VM template <template>`.

-The next command will register a new image called “SO upgrade”, that will be ready as soon as the VM is shut down.
+The next command will register a new image called *SO upgrade*, that will be ready as soon as the VM is shut down.
 Till then the image will be locked, and so you cannot use it.

 .. code::

     $ onevm disk-snapshot ttylinux-11 0 "SO upgraded"

-This command copies disk 1 to the datastore with name “Backup of DB volume”, the image will be available once the image copy end:
+This command copies disk 1 to the datastore with name *Backup of DB volume*, the image will be available once the image copy end:

 .. code::